awanmbandi/realworld-cicd-pipeline-project/repository/runbook.md

 ## 5) Sign Up For SonarCloud Account
-A) Sign up for SonarCloud using this URL: https://sonarcloud.io or https://sonarsource.com or https://sonarcloud.io/login
+A) Sign up for SonarCloud using this URL: https://sonarcloud.io or https://sonarcloud.io/login
 ![SonarCloud!](https://github.com/awanmbandi/realworld-cicd-pipeline-project/blob/zdocs/images/Screen%20Shot%202023-10-06%20at%2012.59.04%20PM.png)
-- Click on `“FREE SONAR”`
+- Click on `SIGN UP`
-- Click on `TRY SONARCLOUD`
+- Click Sign Up With `GITHUB`
 - Sign in with your `“GitHub” Account`
 - Click on `“Authorize SonarCloud”`
     - **NOTE:** Once you Authorize SonarCloud, It’ll take you directly to Dashboard (Similar to Traditional SonarQube Server Dashboard but this is cloud based)